-In view of the blood lice problem, the new Red-L is now equipped with wire grids.
-Gerjan: Vencomatic fitted the Red-L system with plastic grids and they were fine.
-However, the blood lice can hide too well under these grids.
-That is why the new Red-L has wire grids.
-A wire grating has a very open structure and offers no room for the blood louse.
+In view of the red mite problem, the new RED-L is now equipped with wire grids.
+Gerjan: Vencomatic fitted the RED-L system with plastic grids and they were fine.
+However, the red mite can hide too well under these grids.
+That is why the new RED-L has wire grids.
+A wire grating has a very open structure and offers no room for the red mite.

 Ease of use